Optimisation of Quantum Hamiltonian Evolution: From Two Projection Operators to Local Hamiltonians: Quantum Database Search as Hamiltonian Evolution

 For any unitary operator $X$, the norm $||X||$ is equal to one (measured using either $Tr(X^\dagger X)$ or the magnitude of the largest eigenvalue).
 That makes, using Cauchy-Schwarz and triangle inequalities,

 So for the total evolution to remain within the error bound $\epsilon_1$, we need

 The error probability can be rapidly reduced by repeating the evolution a multiple number of times, and then selecting the final result by the majority rule (not as average).
 This simple procedure produces an error bound similar to higher order discretisation formulae.
-With $R$ repetitions, the error probability becomes less than $2^{R-1} \epsilon_1^{\lceil R/2 \rceil}$, which can be made smaller than any prescribed error bound $\epsilon$ \cite{verification}.
-With exact exponentiation of the individual terms $H_i$, the computational cost to evolve for a single time step $\Delta t$, i.e. $\cal C$, does not depend on $\Delta t$.
+With $R$ repetitions, the error probability becomes less than $2^{R-1} \epsilon_1^{\lceil R/2 \rceil}$, which can be made smaller than any prescribed error bound $\epsilon$. \footnote{Verification of the result is easy for the database search problem, and $R$ repetitions of the algorithm can reduce the error probability to less than $\epsilon_1^{-R}$.
+But verification may not be available for the Hamiltonian evolution problem, and so we have opted for the majority rule.
+Majority rule can be applied only when the results are discrete.
+It may be therefore practical to postpone the majority voting for the Hamiltonian evolution problem to the stage of final determination of the expectation values, where the operators $O_a$ can be chosen to have discrete spectra.} With exact exponentiation of the individual terms $H_i$, the computational cost to evolve for a single time step $\Delta t$, i.e. $\cal C$, does not depend on $\Delta t$.
 Thus the complexity of the Hamiltonian evolution becomes

 With superlinear scaling in $t$ and power-law scaling in $\epsilon$, this scheme based on small $\Delta t$ is not efficient.
 Note that for the Hamiltonian $H_C$, $l=2$ is fixed, and both $||E^{(2)}||$ and $||E^{(3)}||$ are $O(N^{-1/2})$.
 So for evolution time $T=\Theta(N^{1/2})$, the time complexity becomes linear, $O(T \epsilon^{-1/((k-1)\lceil R/2\rceil)} R{\cal C})$, while power-law scaling in $\epsilon$ remains unchanged.